Why Choose Elementary Education?

 Every student will graduate with the knowledge and skills needed to begin an elementary teaching career.

-Students seeking admission to teacher education programs must have taken the ACT exam and have a 2.00 overall GPA.
+Students seeking admission to teacher education programs must have a 2.5 overall GPA and a 17 ACT or 900 SAT.
 Students transferring into the program with completed majors or minors must have the appropriate GPA as established by each department.

 General Education Requirements